Quickstart¶

 >>> print(furnace)

-Since we now know that the center of the furnace is at (176.5, -93.5), we can simply set the container 3 tiles to the right to place it correctly.
-We can add a tuple (or list or dict) to the furnace position and set the resulting vector to the container’s position:
+Since we now know that the center of the furnace is at (8.5, 3.5), we can simply set the container 3 tiles to the right to place it correctly.
+Vector s are smart, so we can add a tuple (or list or dict) to the furnace position and set the result to the container’s position:

 >>> container.position = furnace.position + (3, 0)